Southern Downs Draft Planning Scheme Review - Stage 2

 These key themes were carefully assessed and have underpinned many of the proposed changes presented in the draft scheme.

-The new draft Scheme introduces clearer, simpler planning rules, revised zones, and updates based on local feedback and future needs.
+The draft Scheme introduces clearer, simpler planning rules, revised zones, and updates based on local feedback and future needs.

 Major changes in the draft Planning Scheme include: